lindaprotocol/documentation-en/docs/api/http.md

 * `owner_address`: The address of the transaction initiator.
 * `receiver_address`: The recipient account address.
-* `balance`: The amount of TRX whose corresponding resource share will be delegated, in sun.
+* `balance`: The amount of LIND whose corresponding resource share will be delegated, in sun.
 * `resource`: The type of resource to delegate, `BANDWIDTH` or `ENERGY`.
 * `lock`: true sets a 3-day lock on the delegation, during which it cannot be canceled.
 If resources are delegated again to the same address during the lock period, the 3-day timer resets. false means no lock period.
 * `lock_period`: A custom lock period in units of blocks (1 block ≈ 3s).
 Only effective when lock is true.
 For a 1-day lock, lock_period would be 28800.